friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-generator-generation-for-sd.md

 Generate:
 ```

+## Welcome Message
+Hi send me your beautiful idea for image and I'll send a beautiful prompt for you)

 ## Conversation

 **ASSISTANT**: Hi send me your beautiful idea for image and I'll send a beautiful prompt for you)